phxdev1/smithery-runner-app/README.md

 To set up GitHub Actions for your fork:

 1. Fork this repository
-2. Go to your fork's Settings > Secrets and Variables > Actions
+2. Go to your fork's Settings > Environments
+3. Click "New environment" and name it "production"
+4. Click "Configure environment"
-3. Add the following secrets:
+5. Under "Environment secrets", add the following secrets:
    - `DOCKER_HUB_USERNAME`: Your Docker Hub username
    - `DOCKER_HUB_ACCESS_TOKEN`: Your Docker Hub access token

+To get a Docker Hub access token:
+1. Log in to Docker Hub
+2. Go to Account Settings > Security
+3. Create a new access token with appropriate permissions (Read & Write)

 ## Technologies Used